The Basque Country

 Day 1

-Following your arrival to Bordeaux’s Merignac Airport we will drive to our hotel, La Reserve, just outside the charming city center of St. Jean de Luz, one of the many iconic Basque fishing villages in the Bay of Biscay.
-Depending upon your arrival time we will check into our rooms, then stroll along the beachfront walking path from the hotel to downtown for a welcome drink at one of the many colorful cafes situated alongside the port.
-Diner will be at one of local Basque restaurants.
+Following your arrival to Bordeaux’s Merignac Airport we will drive to our hotel, La Reserve, just outside the charming city center of St. Jean de Luz, one of the many iconic Basque fishing and historic whaling villages in the Bay of Biscay.
+Depending upon your arrival time we will check into our rooms, then stroll along the protected coastline walking path from the hotel to downtown for a welcome drink at one of the many colorful cafes situated alongside the port.
+Diner will be at one of local, St. Jean de Luz Basque restaurants.

 St. Jean de Luz is an active fishing village at the mouth of the Nivelle River in the French Pays Basque and is without a doubt one of the most attractive seaside resorts nestled against the doorstep of The Atlantic coast.
 Though small in size this village draws large crowds during the high summer months hoping to soak up sunshine on its protected crescent beach, but remains charmingly provincial in May.
 History and tradition shape the heart of the old town.